 For my taste, I much prefer the subtler form of the Glorious Model O to something like the Logitech G G502 HERO, a favourite amongst professional gamers.
 This cleaner, less clunky aesthetic looks appealing on the desk, and the only real oddity about it is its honeycomb back.

-And this honeycomb design isn't purely for aesthetic reasons either, though I do enjoy the look of its slightly exposed motherboard and internal cabling.
+And this honeycomb design isn't purely for aesthetic reasons either, though I do enjoy the look of its slightly exposed cyber-guts and internal cabling.
 Instead, the ethos behind the Model O's honeycomb back is to create a lighter overall feel, all without using cheaper components or brittle plastics.

-At 69 g, the Model O is one of the lightest mice on the market, and it certainly feels light.
+At 69g, the Model O is one of the lightest mice on the market, and it certainly feels light.
 Paired with its ultra-smooth mouse skates which glide beautifully, even without a mousepad, the Model O's ultra-light design is phenomenal for high-speed FPSs.
 Games such as Doom, or fast-paced shooters such as CS: GO2 or Call of Duty are highly ideal for this mouse, and its lightness prove to take less of a toll on your wrists after hours of play.

 Designed to endure over 20 million clicks thanks to its mechanical OMRON switches, this pricier mouse justifies its price with its longevity alone, and the hand-feel of its solid buttons, as well as its satisfying clicky sound, are a delight to use.